data-lessons/library-shell-DEPRECATED/lesson-materials/LibCarp-lesson-two.md

 - use the command `ls` to list directory contents
 - use flags `-l` and `-lh` to guide the output of the `ls` command
 - use the command `cd` to move around your computer
+- use the `man` command to check the manual page

 ______
 ### Basics